iOS Swift SDK

 Step 1.
 Install Build Dependencies

 First and foremost, please clone the MLC LLM GitHub repository.
+After cloning, go to the ios/ directory.

 We also need to have the following build dependencies: